Check back later this fall for registration information for the 2017 National Early Childhood Inclusion Institute

 Resources and handouts from the 2016 National Early Childhood Inclusion Institute, More than an Event: Extending the Learning can be found under descriptions for the individual Sessions.

-This year, all Institute registrants get free access to 8 online Connect Courses on Inclusion.
+All 2016 Institute registrants received free access to 8 online Connect Courses on Inclusion through November 2016.
 These courses award CEUs, and several states have approved them for training.

-FPG senior scientist Allison Metz will explain how to take what we know about inclusion and turn it into lasting practices and policies.
-Special education pioneer Ann Turnbull will facilitate a panel of families that will share their voices intermittently throughout the presentation, offering personal stories, strategies, and tips on inclusion.
+FPG senior scientist Allison Metz explained how to take what we know about inclusion and turn it into lasting practices and policies.
+Special education pioneer Ann Turnbull facilitated a shared family voices throughout the presentation, offering personal stories, strategies, and tips on inclusion.

-The Federal panel returns 2016 with a new special plenary session on emerging information on federal early childhood policies and initiatives and implications for enhancing the quality of inclusive services for children and their families.
-Participants can ask questions and share their perspectives.
+The Federal panel returned with a new special plenary session on emerging information on federal early childhood policies and initiatives and implications for enhancing the quality of inclusive services for children and their families.
+Participants asked questions and shared their perspectives.

-Session topics include: challenging behavior; bias, expulsion, and suspension; friendships; dual-language learners; individualizing for all children; learning in outdoor environments; supporting children with autism--and much more!
+Session topics included: challenging behavior; bias, expulsion, and suspension; friendships; dual-language learners; individualizing for all children; learning in outdoor environments; supporting children with autism--and much more!